Preventive Medicine Research

 SUBMISSION OF MANUSCRIPTS

 All articles that are submitted to the Journal must follow these guidelines.
 If you don't, the manuscript will be returned, and publication could be delayed.
 Original articles and review articles should be submitted electronically as an email attachment including figures and tables.
-The email should attach Cover letter (PDF file), Submission Confirmation Formfile_download (PDF file), and the Manuscript filefile_download (Microsoft Word file.
+The email should attach Cover letter (PDF file), Submission Confirmation Form (PDF file), and the Manuscript file (Microsoft Word file.
 If you need help, please get in touch with the Preventive Medicine Research Editorial Office listed below:

 Editorial Secretariat